MYokochi/yokochi-design/content/ai/index.md

 > ### ⚡Insights
 >
-> - Users preferred conventional interfaces.
+> - Users preferred conventional interfaces
-> - They wanted to interact with the product.
+> - They wanted to interact with the product
-> - Text input was inefficient.
+> - Text input was inefficient
-> - Users desired control.
+> - Users desired to be in control of the experience
-> - The chat experience lacked affordances.
+> - Interaction with the chat lacked affordances, visual cues to help guide the experience

 ![Sophie](sophie.webp)